 These guidelines are the minimum requirements for Lenten sacrifices.
-All are encouraged to impose some sort of personal penenace or or act of charity or piety on top of these minimums.

-You could increase the number of days you practice fasting and/ or abstinence, or abstain from a favorite food or activity for all of Lent.
+All are encouraged to impose some sort of personal penenace or or act of charity or piety on top of these minimums You could increase the number of days you practice fasting and/ or abstinence, or abstain from a favorite food or activity for all of Lent.
 You could add things, such as committing to read the Bible for 20 minutes a day.

-AS IN ALL THINGS, LENTEN PENANCE AND MORTIFICATION CALLS FOR PRUDENCE.
+As in all things, Lenten penance and mortification calls for prudence.
 It is wise to consult your spiritual director before undertaking additional Lenten practices.

-FASTING & ABSTINENCE
+ABSTINENCE & FASTING

-To foster the spirit of penance and of reparation for sin, to encourage self-denial, and to guide us in the footsteps of Jesus, Church law requires the observance of fast and abstinence (Canon 1249-1253).

-- 1. ABSTINENCE: All persons who have already celebrated their 14th birthday are bound to abstain from meat on Ash Wednesday and all Fridays of Lent. - 2.
+"(...) where for forty days he was tempted by the devil.
+He ate nothing during those days, and at the end of them he was hungry.
+The devil said to him, 'If you are the Son of God, tell this stone to become bread.'
+Jesus answered, "It is written: 'Man shall not live on bread alone.'"
+LUKE 4:2-4 To foster the spirit of penance and of reparation for sin, to encourage self-denial, and to guide us in the footsteps of Jesus, Church law requires the observance of fast and abstinence (Canon 1249-1253).
+ABSTINENCE: All persons who have already celebrated their 14th birthday are bound to abstain from meat on Ash Wednesday and all Fridays of Lent.
 FASTING: Everyone, from the celebration of their 18th birthday to their 59th birthday, is bound to fast on Ash Wednesday and Good Friday.
 Voluntary fasting on other weekdays of Lent, especially on Wednesdays and Fridays, is highly recommended.
 Fasting is generally understood to mean eating one full meal each day.
 Two other partial meals, sufficient to maintain strength, may be taken; but together they should not equal another full meal.
 Eating between meals is not permitted, but liquids are allowed.
 Other forms of "fasting," especially regarding alcoholic drink, needless television, video games, Internet use and social entertainment, is of true spiritual value and is strongly encouraged.
 When health or ability to work would be seriously affected, neither the law of fasting nor the law of abstinence obliges.
 If in doubt, one's parish priest or confessor may be consulted.

-Airport workers, travelers, and others while on board ships or airplanes are dispensed from the laws of fast and abstinence for the duration of their journey (except on Good Friday).
+Airport workers, travelers, and others while on board ships or airplanes are dispensed from the laws of fasting and abstinence for the duration of their journey (except on Good Friday).
 It is desirable that they perform some other pious act instead.

-PRAYER

 In order to deepen one's love for Christ, Catholics are urged to read and pray over sacred Scripture; to study the Catechism of the Catholic Church; to participate in devotions offered by the parish; and to pray more fervently - individually, as families, and in common with others.
 The faithful are exhorted to pray the rosary, to make private visits to the Blessed Sacrament, and to pray especially for vocations to the priesthood and the religious life, for world peace, and for an ongoing implementation of the pastoral initiatives of the Third Diocesan Synod.
+SACRAMENT OF PENANCE AND RECONCILIATION: Lent is a privileged time for celebrating this sacrament.
+Parishes generally make readily available the Sacrament of Penance, including its communal celebration.
+(In this way, the social and ecclesial aspects of sin and reconciliation, as well as one's personal reconciliation with God may be underscored.
+At communal celebrations of reconciliation, however, general absolution is not permitted.
+People should attend also to reconciliation in every aspect of human life - personal, familial, societal, and ecclesial.
+During Lent and Easter, Catholics are reminded that they are obliged to celebrate the Sacrament of Penance at least once a year.